Our Story & Collaborations

 🎙️ Podcast & YouTube Series

-With over 90 episodes, the Ramblings of a Sikh YouTube channel (The ਸੋਚ (Sōch) Podcast) has become a dynamic space where scholars, artists, athletes, journalists, and everyday storytellers come together to explore the past and its relevance to the present.
+With over 100 episodes, the Ramblings of a Sikh YouTube channel (The Story Isn’t Over, formerly known as The ਸੋਚ (Sōch) Podcast) has become a dynamic space where scholars, artists, athletes, journalists, and historians come together to explore the past and its relevance to the present.

 🧠 Historians, Academics & Authors

 We’ve welcomed some of the most respected voices in Sikh, South Asian, and global history.
-Topics have ranged from the Sikh Golden Age with Satnam Singh, the Sri Dasam Granth with Dr Kamalroop Singh, and the Suraj Prakash with Dr Jvala Singh, to explorations of Maharaja Ranjit Singh’s legacy with Peter Bance and Davinder Singh Toor.
+Topics have ranged from the Sikh Golden Age with Satnam Singh and the Suraj Prakash with Dr Jvala Singh, to explorations of Maharaja Ranjit Singh’s legacy with Peter Bance and Davinder Singh Toor.

 Guests like Amarpal Singh, Amandeep Madra, Rav Singh, Dr Priya Atwal, and Gurinder Mann have unpacked everything from the Anglo-Sikh Wars and Jallianwala Bagh to the rise of the Sikh soldier.
 Meanwhile, Nandini Das, David Veevers, Callie Wilkinson, Professor Christina Welsch, and Professor Stephen Legg have brought critical perspectives on colonialism, the East India Company, and British imperialism.

-We’ve also featured powerful voices like Aanchal Malhotra, Kavita Puri, and Pav Singh on Partition and 1984, and authors like Livia Manera Sambuy, Sanam Sutirath Wazir, Lucy Fulford, and Preeti Dhillon, who help us connect memory, trauma, and diaspora experience across time.
+We’ve also featured powerful voices like Aanchal Malhotra, Kavita Puri, and Pav Singh on Partition and 1984, and authors like Livia Manera Sambuy (In Search of Amrit Kaur), Sanam Sutirath Wazir (The Kaurs of 1984), Lucy Fulford (The Exiled) and Preeti Dhillon (The Shoulders We Stand On) help us connect memory, trauma, and the diasporic experience across time, bridging personal histories with wider political reckonings.

 🎤 Artists, Cultural Figures & Activists